gandalf1819/Reeco/readme.md

 - sam package --template-file template.yml --s3-bucket cc-chatbot-niknar --output-template-file output-template.yml

-Run this to deploy after the previous command: (Note that you need to deploy the output-template and not the template) sam deploy --template-file output-template.yml --stack-name cc-chatbot-niknar --capabilities CAPABILITY_IAM
+Run this to deploy after the previous command: (Note that you need to deploy the output-template and not the template) sam deploy --template-file output-template.yml --stack-name chatbot --capabilities CAPABILITY_IAM

 Command to delete the entire stack:
 - sam delete-stack --stack-name chatbot